Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Iowa Stats and Trends

-- In Iowa's 13 games this year, it has seven wins against the spread.
+- Iowa has seven wins against the spread in 13 games this year.

-- This year, the Hawkeyes have just one ATS win in three games as an underdog of 2.5 points or more.
+- The Hawkeyes have been underdogs by 2.5 points or more three times this year and covered the spread once.

-- Iowa's games this season have gone over the point total six times in 13 opportunities (46.2%).
+- Iowa has hit the over in 46.2% of its opportunities this season (six times in 13 games with a set point total).

-- The Hawkeyes average 23.9 points per game, comparable to the 22.1 the Wildcats allow.

-- Iowa is 7-2 against the spread and 9-0 overall in games when it puts up more than 22.1 points.
+- When Iowa puts up more than 22.1 points, it is 7-2 against the spread and 9-0 overall.

 - When Iowa piles up over 337.1 yards, the team is 3-1 against the spread and 4-0 overall.

-- This season the Hawkeyes have turned the ball over 16 times, seven more than the Wildcats' takeaways (9).
+- The Hawkeyes have turned the ball over 16 times this season, seven more turnovers than the Wildcats have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.